happypeter/githome/wiki.md

 - windows
   - windows needs to be protected from summer sun https://youtu.be/xepx8yp1IPM?t=206
   - invest in three layer glass windows to save heating cost
+  - why not vinle windows?
+    - welded corner is not aesthetic https://youtu.be/wyyM5es8MeI?t=34
+    - aluminum is much more easier to install(maybe uninstall)https://www.jyjbs.com/lhj/1613.html
   - same logic here, build a shed to shelter the west wall from setting sun
 - isulation is MUST
   - a properly designed isulation system can reducing energy cost by 90% https://youtu.be/Hz6qomFM_dw?t=51